ESLA - Choosing and installing the Column

 Finally, the door was put onto the column and locked with a genuine Revo bolt.
 It was sandblasted separately, as I wasn't sure whether or not a 'new' door would be needed, due to the amount of rusting on the back.
 Luckily, the original door was fine after sandblasting, and so was painted in the gold and black livery as well.

-As an afterthought, I decided to try and find out where the column had originally been sited.
+As an afterthought, I decided to try to find out where the column had originally been sited.
 I had two important things that I knew about the column - the unique identification number and the sort of area of Derbyshire that the column had been in (Amber Valley) from the sign.
-After a quick email to the lighting manager at Derbyshire County Council, I was told that it came from Park Side, in Somercotes, near the Derbyshire/Nottinghamshire border, so I went to have a look on the 9th October 2004 - almost a year since the column was taken for sandblasting.
+After speaking to someone from the Council's Street Lighting team, I was told that it came from Park Side, in Somercotes, near the Derbyshire/Nottinghamshire border, so I went to have a look on the 9th October 2004 - almost a year since the column was taken for sandblasting.